Category Reclamation

 Defeat devices on OTHER vendors' scripts

-BLACKOUT catches every one of these.
-CHEQ catches none of them.
+BLACKOUT detects each of these patterns directly in the browser.
+CHEQ does not.
 One of us is doing GTM Security.

 Their Own Site